dynamsoft-docs/barcode-reader-docs-js/programming/javascript/index.md

 The following describes the highlights of DBR JavaScript edition (DBR-JS) version 10.x.

-## New in v10.5.3000: BarcodeScanner – Simplified API and Built-in UI
+# ✨New in v10.5.3000: BarcodeScanner – Simplified API and Built-in UI

 Version 10.5.3000 introduces the all-new `BarcodeScanner` class, offering a streamlined API and a prebuilt interactive UI, making barcode scanning integration easier than ever.
 This is now the recommended way to use DBR-JS, especially for developers who want a quick, clean, and robust scanning experience with minimal setup.